Academic Integrity

 the student the opportunity to accept or deny responsibility and explain the student’s

 right to appeal.
-If disputing the charges, then the student would meet with the Associate
+If disputing the charges, then the student would meet with the Vice

-Step 5: If the student receives two academic integrity reports, the Vice President for Academic
+Step 5: If the student receives three academic integrity reports, the Vice President for

-Affairs (or designee) will arrange an appointment with the student to discuss possible
+Academic Affairs (or designee) will arrange an appointment with the student to discuss

 Student Rights and the Appeals Process In addition to the rights afforded students